johnsnowdies/langchain-sql-agent-example/README.md

 This repository demonstrates the use of LangChain and LangGraph for SQL query generation, execution and validation.

+## Live Demo

+A live demo of this project is available at [https://langchain.eslider.me/](https://langchain.eslider.me/).
+You can interact with the SQL agent and see the generated queries in action.

 ## Database Schema

 The project uses a relational database with the following tables: